riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 The remainder of this section applies only to named arguments.
 Variadic arguments are passed according to the integer calling convention.

 For the purposes of this section, FLEN refers to the width of a floating-point register in the ABI.
+The ABI's FLEN must be no wider than the ISA's FLEN.
 The ISA might have wider floating-point registers than the ABI.

 For the purposes of this section, "struct" refers to a C struct with its hierarchy flattened, including any array fields.
 That is, `struct { struct